rcrews/docs-website/runtime/master/howto-governance.md

       Lineage offers insight into where data came from and how to determine the impact of changes to data assets.

+  - title: Leveraging Business Metadata
+    url: atlas-leveraging-business-metadata/index.html
+    description: >-
+      Business Metadata allows you to extend the model that represent a given asset type in Atlas.
+Sets of business metadata can be authorized independently through Ranger so you can manage who has the ability to update which business metadata attributes.

   - title: Managing Business Terms with Atlas Glossaries
     url: atlas-managing-business-terms-with-glossaries/index.html
     description: >-